-At some point during your cloth diaper journey you’ll notice something a little funky.
+This is an 8-step guide for building your own cloth diaper sprayer.
+At some point during your cloth diapers journey you’ll notice something a little funky.
 Now don’t get me wrong, funky can be fun.
 But this type of funk is often a little bit foul.
 It may challenge your senses.
 You may need a little extra help.

 Enter the cloth diaper sprayer, a handy tool for those who don’t want to use their hands.
 A diaper sprayer looks a lot like a kitchen vegetable sprayer, except for one important difference — you hook it up to your can.

 Many branded models boast adjustable spray pressure, plumber-free installation, and a stream so strong that even the messiest diaper can be spritzed clean.

 I wanted one for a few reasons.
 I wanted cleaner diapers hitting my laundry, I liked the idea of less staining on my cloth, and I preferred the poop flushing down the toilet where it belongs.
 Less fuss, less mess.
 Sold.